Shatavari for Menopause: An Ayurvedic Guide to Relief and Hormonal Balance

 • Lactation Support: Shatavari is a well-known galactagogue, meaning it helps to promote breast milk production in lactating mothers (Kurdukar & Jogdand, 2021; Panchal et al., 2022).

-• Digestive Health: Shatavari can help to soothe the digestive tract (dyspepsia, or gastric ulcer), reduce inflammation, and promote healthy bowel movements (Kurdukar & Jogdand, 2021; Akhtar et al., 2024).
+• Digestive Wellbeing: Shatavari may help to soothe the digestive system, reduce discomfort, and support regular bowel movements (Kurdukar & Jogdand, 2021; Akhtar et al., 2024).

 • Antioxidant Power: Shatavari is rich in antioxidants, which help to protect the body against free radical damage and premature aging (Akhtar et al., 2024: Salve et al., 2024).